Trevorego/Trevorego/README.md

 - 👋 Hi, I’m @Trevorego
-- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Any Stuff Related To UE
+- 🌌Physics Major
 - 💞️ I’m looking to collaborate on Any Commercial/Non-Commercial Projects
-- 📫 How to reach me Discord: Trevorego#2356
+- 📫 How to reach me Discord: Trevorego

 <!---
 Trevorego/Trevorego is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.